-Customers today expect highly personalised service.
+Customers today expect highly personalized service.
 If they call you on your service phone line, they expect the customer support agent to know who they are, what they purchased, and all their other previous interactions with your brand.
 Customers expect you to have context at the start of your interaction.
 That’s why many fast-growing companies invest in customer support help desks.

-A support help desk provides a way for businesses to organise customer communications so they can respond to issues quickly and efficiently.
+A support help desk provides a way for businesses to organize customer communications so they can respond to issues quickly and efficiently.
 With a service desk, customer support agents have a “Single Customer View” where all the records regarding one customer are in one place.
 It makes it easier for agents to resolve a ticket, provide a higher standard of service, and, ultimately, retain happy, loyal customers.

 Now, there are heaps of fantastic help desk platforms on the market to choose from.
 For many companies, the decision to use one platform over another is often based on convenience.
-They choose the help desk that’s easiest for them to set up, without fully utilising its other powerful features or exploring other alternatives that may be a better fit.
+They choose the help desk that’s easiest for them to set up, without fully utilizing its other powerful features or exploring other alternatives that may be a better fit.

 At Boldr, we’ve helped several companies set up, maintain, and even migrate their process to a new service desk.
 Our experience has given us a more in-depth perspective on using help desks and making them work for your business.
 In this article, we’ll share the most important lessons we’ve learned about choosing and managing help desks for better customer support.

 Help Desk Management: 5 Tips to Increase the Efficiency of Your Service Team

 1. Pick a Help Desk that is dedicated to your platform

 While it may be tempting to choose the first service desk platform that comes up in your search, it’s crucial to find the best solution that suits your needs.
 It’s easier to adapt the help desk to your customer support process than it is to adjust your process to the help desk.